kylelmorris/UCB/README.md

 # UCB real-time image processing

 k2_realtime_postprocess.sh - Useful for working from already motion corrected K2 aligned sums.
-                              Less developed (requires editing of script) but currently in use.
+                              -Less developed (requires editing of script) but currently in use.
-                              Can also do 2D averaging, almost in real time.
+                              -Can also do 2D averaging, almost in real time.
-                              Requires relion_star_plot_metrics.sh and .py in bashEM repository.
+                              -Requires relion_star_plot_metrics.sh and .py in bashEM repository.

 k2_realtime_manualpick.sh - Useful for inspecting mics and picks during real time processing.

 T12_auto_preprocess.sh - Two scripts which are fun for negative stain data if you already know how to process your data in Relion

 T12_auto_postprocess.sh - as above.

 k2_realtime_preprocess.sh - Useful for working from K2 movie frame stacks.
 More used car salesman details below: